WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_25.md

 and the peaceful folds are devastated because of the fierce anger of the LORD.

 ###### 38
-Like a lion he has left his lair, for their land has become a waste because of the sword of the oppressor, and because of his fierce anger." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Like a lion he has left his lair, for their land has become a waste because of the sword of the oppressor, and because of his fierce anger."

 ***